yoichigmf/QGIS-Documentation/source/training_manual/basic_map/symbology.rst

    :align: center

 * Click and drag on the page to draw an ellipse.
-To make the ellipse turn into a circle, hold the :kbd:`ctrl` button while you're drawing it.
+To make the ellipse turn into a circle, hold the :kbd:`Ctrl` button while you're drawing it.
 * Right-click on the circle you just created and open its :guilabel:`Fill and Stroke`: